 The varied environments of Arizona, Chicago and Los Angeles - both natural and manmade - are the foundation to Ben’s creative inspiration.
 He is especially influenced by Brutalist and Modern architecture and industrial design; specifically by the strong and diverse architecture of downtown LA and it's seemingly uninterrupted construction.
 Ben is also drawn to themes and motifs of technology and space exploration and the industrial aesthetics they employ.
 Much of this work explores variations on radial symmetry and grids while utilizing a limited color palette.
 It is an appropriation of aesthetics employed by the mechanical world; an experiment in mimicking strong forms out of a fragile material.
 The output is a meditation on minimalism and mechanics, re-mastered in earthen and eternal material.

 Ben Medansky believes in the purity of his process: manipulating extrusions and the timeless performance of wheel-throwing.
 This practice cultivates a preciousness, one that is to be enjoyed with careless abandon, and a timelessness.
 Clay becomes cup, clay becomes sculpture and both become the history of the future.

 Since starting his own studio, Ben has created exclusive work in collaboration with Herman Miller, the legendary Bergdorf Goodman, and world-renowned designer Kelly Wearstler, as well as creating coveted cups for the LA coffee champions G&B and Go Get Em Tiger.

 Ben Medansky Ceramics are collected worldwide and include Sculptural Objects, limited run daily wares and Instruments of Peace.
-All work is designed, crafted by hand and shipped from one airy workshop in downtown Los Angeles.
+All work is designed, crafted by hand and shipped from one airy workshop in Los Angeles.